Convexity properties of the condition number II: Self-convexity in the smooth case and the computation of Hessians.

 \end{proof}

 We have raised the question in the introduction of whether self-convexity of the condition number holds for the condition Riemann structure on the solution variety considered in~\cite{shu}.
-The theorems proven in this paper apply to the case of linear \secrev{systems}{C18}, but with the use of Proposition~\ref{product} they give us some information on polynomial systems almost for free.
-The proof follows from Propositions~\ref{prop-2}, \ref{product} and Theorem~\ref{the-5.2}.
+The theorems proven in this paper apply to the case of linear \secrev{systems}{C18}, but with the use of Proposition~\ref{product} they give us some information on polynomial systems almost for free.\thirdrev{}{REMOVED: the proposition follows from Propositions 19,9 and Theorem 29.
+Moved and changed in the proof of Proposition 11}

 Let $\mathbf d = (d_1, \dots, d_n)$.
 Consider the vector space